 Arthur, Grade 10, Torrey Pines High School

-At Torrey Pines High School, he is engaged in the Science Olympiad, Mock Trial, Cross Country, and Track & Field.
-He is actively involved in multiple organizations, including the UCSD Youth Advisory Council, iCAN Youth Council, Teen Advisory Board, ENGin, Alzheimer’s San Diego, and California Highway Patrol, etc. His hobbies include running, volunteering, and spending time with friends.
-In the future, he plan to harness the skills, knowledge, technologies, and methodologies he had acquire to further his dedication to creating a kinder and safer world.
-His strategy involves innovatively tackling critical challenges in public policy, social justice, and community welfare.
+At Torrey Pines High School, he participates in the Science Olympiad, Mock Trial, Cross Country, and Track & Field.
+He is actively involved in multiple organizations, including the UCSD Youth Advisory Council, iCAN Youth Council, Feeding San Diego, Teen Advisory Board, ENGin, Alzheimer’s San Diego, California Highway Patrol, etc. He enjoys running, volunteering, and spending time with his friends.
+In the future, he plans to tackle critical issues in social justice and equality to build a kinder and safer community.

-“If I could make three changes in my community, my focus would be on 1) Ensuring equitable access to healthy and nutritious food by integrating food nutrition education, promoting healthy eating habits, and emphasizing food waste prevention within educational programs.
-2) Promoting equitable access to affordable healthcare, with a particular focus on enhancing mental health services and fostering conversations to reduce stigma surrounding mental health issues.
-3) Creating a safer environment for teenagers by striving for a community that is free from drugs, addiction, and violence.”
+“If I could make three changes in my community, I would work on 1) Food equity by implementing nutrition education, promoting healthy eating habits, and emphasizing food waste prevention.
+2) Affordable healthcare, specifically promoting mental health services and conversations to reduce stigma.
+3) A safer community, free from drugs, addiction, and violence.”

 Sabrina, Grade 11, The Preuss School